BeyYT/BeyDos/README.md

 HTTP GET: Great For Testing Websites, Floods HTTP Get Requests

-### How to use:

--i --ipv4: The IP You Want To Attack, Necessary for the script to work

--p --port: the port for the IP, if left blank, defaults to 80.

--m --mask: masks IP, use if you want a masked attack.

--h --HTTP: enables HTTP attack, needs argument like the rest of these

 ### How To Install Tutorial:

 download this repo, extract it, and cd to it.